-Through the passion of Carolyn Crossley the Cowwarr Art Space and CAN Inc. have delivered a program comprising; residencies, exhibitions, performance and social engagement for over 20 years.
+This privately funded facility is a unique cultural asset that contributes to and enhances the life of Gippsland.
+Through the passion of Carolyn Crossley the Cowwarr Art Space delivers a program comprising; residencies, exhibitions, and performance and has done so for over 20 years.

 Architecture - Federation Arts & Craft

 The former Cowwarr Butter Factory is architecturally significant as a rare example of an industrial building employing Federation Arts & Crafts design traditions.
 Built in 1918 it combines innovative end of WW1 building construction methods with the honest, substantial and moralistic features of the William Morris initiated Arts and Craft movement.
 This went on to form the basis of the architectural work of Frank Lloyd Wright and Walter Burley Griffin.
 The distinctive styling and concrete construction define the building as an extraordinary example of a factory, particularly in the context of the many other cheese butter factories built in Victoria in the early 20th century.

 The discovery of Gold at Walhalla in 1862 created great expansion in the district.
 The Fresh Food and Storage Company opened a creamery around 1880 and in 1897 The Cowwarr Cheese and Butter Factory Co.
 Ltd. was formed.
 Construction of the current building commenced in 1918 to take advantage of the new railway line and station.